-The legislation, policies and guidelines of the BC Assets and Land Corporation and BC Parks presently guide the review of commercial recreation proposal applications.
-Because of the uniqueness of the MKMA and to ensure consistency with the Muskwa-Kechika Management Area Act, this plan sets out seven principles for government to incorporate into their current commercial recreation proposal review procedures.
-The following is a summary of those principles.
+The legislation, policies and guidelines of Land and Water British Columbia Inc. and BC Parks under the direction of Water Land and Air Protection (WLAP) presently guide the review of commercial recreation proposal applications.
+This plan recognizes the uniqueness of the M-KMA.
+The intent of the plan is to ensure recreational activities are consistent with the Muskwa-Kechika Management Area Act.
+Seven principles for government to consider when evaluating commercial recreation applications in the M-KMA are presented.
+The following is a summary of these principles.

-Maintain and Protect Ecological and Environmental Integrity
+♦ Maintain and Protect Ecological and Environmental Integrity

-The maintenance and protection of wildlife populations and the wilderness environment of the MKMA must be considered in the review of commercial recreation applications.
-All commercial recreation evaluations must include an assessment of cumulative impacts.
+The maintenance and protection of wildlife populations and the wilderness environment of the M-KMA must be considered in the review of commercial recreation applications.
+Commercial recreation applications should include: